SpreadServe/SSAddin/README.md

 ## Cron
 SSAddin enables the creation of cron style timer jobs in Excel that trigger RTD updates on the schedule you specify.
 Cron timers can be used to trigger recalculations, or to launch scheduled downloads from quandl.com

+## Today
+SSAddin provides the s2today function. s2today is a non volatile eqivalent of Excel's TODAY.
+It enables invocation in spreadsheets using RTD without triggering endless calc cycles.

 ## Web sockets
 SSAddin supports subscription to live ticking web data via web sockets.